StevenAndrewsII/Fung_OS/README.md

 # About Fung_OS :

-Fung_OS is an open source embeded system to controll & monitor multiple enclosed mushroom cultivation envrionemnts for large scale production.
+Fung_OS is an open source embeded system to controll & monitor multiple enclosed mushroom cultivation envrionemnts for large scale lab environments and production.
 Utilizing an ArduinoMEGA as the backend hardware controller and Rasbery PI 3B+ as the frontside user interface and system manager.

 The system is broken into two parts.
 The Arduino "Backend" and the PI "frontside".